jackphillipsjmu/dnd/notes/campaign_notes-Tomb_of_Annihilation.md

   - Mezro
   - Talk of exotic creatures/foes like a Panther with snakes growing out of his shoulders.
 Flying dinosaur creatures that ripped apart their companion
   - Who ever is on the next expedition to the hidden city should go with caution
-  - Both Rez and Pan stick up for Skogur as he is aloof and scrubbing his nasty feet
+  - Both Rez and Pan stick up for Skógur as he is aloof and scrubbing his nasty feet
 - Virra gets studded armor even after the shop keeper insults her smell
 - Rez bought a battle axe
 - Pan gets a trinket from the shop keeper because it's pretty